A first look into the carbon footprint of federated learning: Quantifying CO e emissions

 \subsection{Wide-area-networking (WAN) Emission}

 As clients continue to perform individual training on local datasets, their models begin to diverge.
-To mitigate this effect, model aggregation must be performed by the server in a process that requires frequent exchange in model parameters.
+To mitigate this effect, model aggregation must be performed by the server in a process that requires frequent exchange of models between clients and the server.

-For this reason, we must also consider the amount of emission derived from data exchange between server and clients during the beginning and the end of a round.

 According to \citet{malmodin2018energy}, the embodied carbon footprint for Information and Communication Technology (ICT) network operators is mainly related to the construction and deployment of the network infrastructure including digging down cable ducts and raising antenna towers.